Deals of the day-Mergers and acquisitions

 ** Starboard Value LP, which is looking to replace the entire board of Newell Brands Inc, said on Wednesday three of its nominees would buy about $25 million in Newell stock with their own money if the activist hedge fund gained full board control.

 ** Virgin Atlantic expects a deal for Air France-KLM to buy a stake in the British airline from Richard Branson’s Virgin Group to complete in early 2019, its chief executive said.
-(Compiled by Diptendu Lahiri in Bengaluru)
+(Compiled by Diptendu Lahiri and Akshara P in Bengaluru)